SITKZM/calculation-of-Bott-index/README.md

 ### (Added on October 16, 2022)

 I realized there might be a mistake in the spin-orbit part in the subroutine, make_BdG_Hamiltonian.

+### (Added on October 17, 2022)

+I fixed the mistakes and turned it into python code and it worked correctly.

+I'll make its Fortran version for larger matrices.